vpusher/mockend/README.md

 # Mockend

-Really really (really?) tiny backend that mocks JSON responses !
+Really really (really?) tiny backend that mocks JSON responses!

 Developing application that needs third-party servers to work properly is very painful (configuration, need to be online, server down, backend feature not implemented yet, ...).
 Here is a very straightforward solution to fake all that servers and make them answer what you want.